 Part of the water supply for the Byron ponds comes from treated wastewater discharged from the adjacent City of Grandview Waste Water Treatment Plant (WWTP).
 Historically, non-hunting season shutdown of the Byron Unit was partially due to concerns about public exposure to treated wastewater (although deemed safe, there were still inherent risks).
 The WWTP has revamped their treatment processes and now have a purer standard of treated water exiting their system.
-The Sunnyside-Snake River Wildlife Area management team is working with the City of Grandview to increase the amount of purified wastewater entering the Byron ponds throughout the year, maintaining uniform pond levels, and to possibly open up the west section of the unit for public access year-round once again.
+The wildlife area management team is working with the City of Grandview to increase the amount of purified wastewater entering the Byron ponds throughout the year, maintaining uniform pond levels, and to possibly open up the west section of the unit for public access year-round once again.

 Mosquitoes are very prevalent throughout the Byron area during the warmer months.
 The first detection of West Nile Virus in the area occurred at the Byron ponds in 2008.
 The Benton County Mosquito Control District conducts mosquito collection and testing around the Byron ponds.
-Ground spraying is routinely carried out and when a positive test for West Nile Virus occurs, as has happened every year since 2008 (except 2011), aerial spraying is initiated.
-Maintaining a higher water level in the ponds year-round, with the additional input from the City of Grandview WWTP, will enable the ponds to be stocked with fish and facilitate natural mosquito larvae control.
+Ground spraying is routinely carried out and aerial spraying is initiated when a positive test for West Nile Virus occurs, as has happened every year since 2008 (except 2011).
+Maintaining a higher water level in the ponds year round, with the additional input from the City of Grandview WWTP, will enable the ponds to be stocked with fish and facilitate natural mosquito larvae control.

-The unit is home to Columbia basin shrubsteppe obligate plant species including a healthy population of mature big sagebrush (Artemisia tridentata).
+The unit is home to Columbia Basin shrubsteppe obligate plant species, including a healthy population of mature big sagebrush (Artemisia tridentata).
 Due to habitat degradation from historical cattle grazing in the area, cheat grass, Russian knapweed, and other invasive species have a solid hold in the area.
-Canada geese thrive on wetlands in due to abundant forage on newly sprouted cheat grass shoots in the spring.
+Canada geese thrive on wetlands due to abundant forage on newly sprouted cheat grass shoots in the spring.
 The sandy, rocky, alkaline soils make native plant restoration challenging on this unit.
 Alkaline tolerant species such as saltgrass (Distichlis spp.) have successfully been used to recolonize disturbed areas at the Byron Unit.

-The Byron unit supports a variety of upland and shrubsteppe wildlife species including abundant California quail and mourning doves, northern and loggerhead shrikes, sagebrush sparrows, mule deer, yellow-bellied marmots, and numerous herptiles.
+The Byron Unit supports a variety of upland and shrubsteppe wildlife species including abundant California quail and mourning doves, northern and loggerhead shrikes, sagebrush sparrows, mule deer, yellow-bellied marmots, and numerous reptiles.
 Byron is particularly well-known for its dense population of western rattlesnakes, which, according to anecdotal evidence, are of a unique greenish coloration.
-Rattlesnakes have been all but extirpated locally due to intensive agriculture and housing development.
-Byron provides a protective refugium for this unique population of rattlesnakes.
+While rattlesnakes have been nearly extirpated locally due to intensive agriculture and housing development, Byron provides a protective refugium for this unique rattlesnake population.

 In addition to hunting, birding is a popular activity at Byron.
 During the winter months, many bird species utilize the wetlands and islands of trees in the unit for cover and food sources.
 Red-winged blackbirds gather in large flocks in the cattails around the ponds and wintering flocks of American robins can be found throughout the unit feeding on Russian olive fruits.
-Waterfowl including mallards, northern pintails, green-winged teal, common goldeneye, snow geese, Canada geese, and tundra swans can all be founds on the ponds during the colder months.
-Lesser scaup arrive in large flocks during spring migration along with blue-wing teal, shorebirds and occasional sandhill cranes.
-Mallards, green-wing teal and Canada geese stay in the area to breed in the springtime.
-Many birds of prey are found in the Byron unit as well, including northern harriers, red-tailed hawks, sharpshinned hawks, Cooper's hawks, American kestrels, and the occasional prairie falcon.
+Waterfowl including mallards, northern pintails, green-winged teal, common goldeneye, snow geese, Canada geese, and tundra swans can all be found on the ponds during colder months.
+Lesser scaup arrive in large flocks during spring migration along with blue-winged teal, shorebirds, and occasional sandhill cranes.
+Mallards, green-winged teal and Canada geese stay in the area to breed in the springtime.
+Many birds of prey are found in the Byron Unit as well, including northern harriers, red-tailed hawks, sharp-shinned hawks, Cooper's hawks, American kestrels, and the occasional prairie falcon.

-On this unit, it is unlawful to possess shot (either in shotshells or as loose shot for muzzleloading) other than nontoxic shot for any purpose ($\underline{WAC\ 220-414-040}$).
+On this unit, it is unlawful to possess shot (either in shotshells or as loose shot for muzzleloading) other than nontoxic shot for any purpose (WAC 220-414-040).